-The main objective of the Clerical Medical BlackRock Balanced Lifestyle Strategy is to preserve capital whilst aiming to provide a return that is appropriate for the member with respect to their time from retirement.
-The retirement target of the strategy assumes that members will take 25% of their fund as cash at retirement, with the remainder expected to be used to support flexible drawdown.
+The main objective of the Clerical Medical BlackRock Balanced Lifestyle Strategy is to preserve capital whilst aiming to provide a return that is appropriate for the Member with respect to their time from retirement.
+The retirement target of the strategy assumes that investors wish to draw 25% of their fund as a cash sum on retirement and purchase an annuity with the balance.

-The aim of the Clerical Medical BlackRock Balanced Lifestyle Strategy is to produce a real return on the value of members' retirement savings while managing the risks including volatility over the member's investment timeline, with a particular focus on the period leading up to retirement age
+The aim of the Clerical Medical BlackRock Balanced Lifestyle Strategy is to produce a real return on the value of Members' retirement savings while managing the risks including volatility over the Member's investment timeline, with a particular focus on the period leading up to retirement age.

-For members over 10 years from retirement, the Clerical Medical BlackRock Balanced Lifestyle Strategy will be predominantly invested in UK and World equity funds, with a small allocation to Corporate Bond funds and index-linked Gilt funds.
+For Members over 10 years from retirement, the Clerical Medical BlackRock Balanced Lifestyle Strategy will be predominantly invested in UK and World equity funds, with a small allocation to Corporate Bond funds and index-linked gilt funds.

-Between 5 - 10 years from retirement, this allocation to equity and index-linked Gilts funds is removed and the allocation to Corporate Bond funds increased.
-An allocation to long dated fixed Gilt funds is also introduced.
+Between 5 - 10 years from retirement, this allocation to equity and index-linked gilt funds is removed and the allocation to corporate bond funds increased.
+An allocation to long dated fixed gilt funds is also introduced.